KH-Pua/KH-Pua/README.md

 ## 👋 Hi there, I'm Kee Hui.
 An architect that codes.

 I'm an aspiring software engineer with background in architecture degree from Tsinghua University.
-I have experienced in full-stack software development and visual programming language (Grasshopper).
-I am interested to pursue my future endeavor in Fintech, Banking & Ecommerce landscape.
+I have experienced in full-stack software development and interested to pursue my future endeavor in Fintech, Banking & Ecommerce landscape.

 - 🔭 I’m currently working on [bitjar.xyz](https://bitjar.xyz/) - one-stop shop for diving into the world of cryptocurrency
 - 🌱 I’m currently learning TypeScript & Golang